 - Wardrobe Malfunction: While in the School of Friendship's library, Spike gets another uncontrolled fire burp.
 Since he's surrounded by some students and tourists at the moment, he directs the flame breath at the floor in order to not hurt anybody.
 This causes him to end up wreathed in flames, and although he's unharmed thanks to dragons' immunity to fire, his Conspicuous Trenchcoat doesn't survive, turning to ashes.

-- Wham Episode: After eight seasons, Spike undergoes a permanent change by Growing Wings just like all the other dragons depicted in the series.
+- Wham Episode: Spike undergoes a permanent change by Growing Wings just like all other dragons depicted in the series, and keeps them throughout the remainder of the show's run.

 - Wham Shot: Spike gets engulfed by a stone cocoon, emerges among lots of light... and spreads his wings.
 If you weren't spoiled of this twist, this is pretty shocking to see it happen eight seasons into the show.